Public image of Eminem: Canibus

 The animus with rapper Canibus started when Canibus and Haitian musician Wyclef Jean confronted Eminem and asked him if he had ghost-written the track "The Ripper Strikes Back" by LL Cool J. Eminem denied that he wrote the track.
 After he was confronted, Eminem said Canibus was "rude" to him.

-Two years later, Canibus went to see Eminem on the Warped Tour and apologized to him for his reactions and asked him if he still wanted the track.
-Eminem agreed, but when he heard the track "Phuck U" from Canibus' album 2000 B.C., he thought the track was directed at him and LL Cool J. Shortly afterwards, Eminem released his third album The Marshall Mathers LP (2000) and Canibus decided to continue the "story" of Eminem's single "Stan".
+Two years later, Canibus went to see Eminem on the Warped Tour and apologized to him for his reaction and asked him if he still wanted to feature on the track "Phuck U" from his album 2000 B.C..
+Eminem agreed, but when he heard the track, he thought it was directed at him and LL Cool J, and subsequently declined the offer.
+Shortly afterwards, Eminem released his third album The Marshall Mathers LP (2000) and Canibus decided to continue the "story" of Eminem's single "Stan".
 He titled the track "U Didn't Care" and it continued to take shots at Eminem.
 Eminem decided to take more shots at Canibus on his album The Eminem Show (2002) on tracks such as "Say What You Say", "When The Music Stops" and "Square Dance".
 Even though Canibus did not immediately respond to the tracks, Eminem continued to take shots at him, including "My Name", a track that Eminem was featured on from Xzibit's album Man vs. Machine (2002).

 On November 19, 2002, Canibus responded with the track titled "Dr.C PhD".
-Over a year later Eminem released the track "Can-I-Bitch".
+Over a year later, Eminem's track "Can-I-Bitch" leaked as a part of his bootleg mixtape Straight from the Lab.
 He attacked Canibus in a humorous matter.
 Since then the hostilities have cooled down, but Canibus tried to provoke a reignition of it when he leaked a track titled "Air Strike (Pop Killer)", that featured vocal parts of D12, where Canibus takes shots at Eminem and his deceased friend Proof.
 D12 member Swift responded to the record publicly and had the following to say about DZK (another rapper featured on the track). "[He] asked us to do a track with him when he already was teamed up with Canibus without us knowing.
 They dissed Em, took our verses, and added them to the song, so they can bring traffic and make it seem like we were turning on Em [...] as a desperate attempt to be heard after ducking and dodging Em for 7 years.
 It was a straight hoe move."